isaacs/blog.izs.me/src/posts/2023/02/how-to-get-started-in-open-source/index.md

 So it's on us to act as technical advisors.

-And if your employer has a problem with you improving your skills by participating in the oss community that benefit them, and improving the state of the craft that their business depends on, well... find another employer, because that's really a misguided and short-sighted point of view.
+And if your employer has a problem with you improving your skills by participating in the oss communities that benefit them, and improving the state of the craft that their business depends on, well... find another employer, because that's really a misguided and short-sighted point of view.